Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Conclusions and future work

-The aim of this research is to explore the efficacy of DBNs in predicting the future price movement directions of five popular altcoins.
-The findings of this study have the potential to create a reliable decision-support system that can be used to enhance the accuracy of investment decisions and optimise trading strategies.
-The study demonstrates that DBNs outperform the two baseline models, ARIMA and SVR, for all altcoins in this study.
-Since different coins are affected differently by the nature of market dynamics, there are inconsistencies in DBN performance across the altcoins.
-In particular, the results show that DBNs exhibit higher prediction accuracy for Ripple and Ethereum, while it is lower for Tether.
+This study assesses the effectiveness of DBNs in predicting the price movements of Bitcoin and five major altcoins.
+DBNs consistently outperform ARIMA, SVR, LSTM, RF, and SVM models, showing an average precision improvement of at least 15\%, however, performance varies by cryptocurrency due to differing market dynamics.

-Our study also investigates the impact of feature selection on model performance.
-Incorporating different combinations of four groups of Twenty-three features, our findings indicate that feature combinations yield mixed results for each altcoin.
-While the combination of basic price information and technical indicators generally produces the most accurate predictions, basic price information achieves the lowest prediction score among the group of features.
-The results highlight the importance of carefully selecting and incorporating relevant features to optimise the performance of ML models in predicting altcoin prices.
+The second goal of this study is to examine how feature selection affects model performance by using various combinations of four groups of 23 features.
+The results show that while combining basic price information with technical indicators yields the most accurate predictions, using only basic price information results in the lowest prediction scores.
+Additionally, increasing the number of features does not always lead to better precision, highlighting the need for careful feature selection to optimise DBN performance in cryptocurrency price prediction.

-Currently, there is limited knowledge and experience of the potential capacity of DBNs in predicting cryptocurrency prices, and further research is required to understand the effectiveness of this approach in proposing profitable trade strategies.
-One potential research direction is to combine expert elicitation with learning DBNs.
-Incorporating expert opinions alongside data-driven approaches may reduce expert opinion's inherent subjectivity and dependence on large-scale data.
-It could eventually lead to more accurate predictions of cryptocurrency price movements using DBNs.
-While our research focuses on external factors as a group of features for cryptocurrency price direction prediction, there could be a promising research direction for incorporating internal factors of the cryptocurrency market, such as blockchain information, to improve the accuracy of predictions of DBNs.

-There are several factors to consider when designing an ML prediction model, and the choice of data frequency is important because it can significantly impact the performance of ML models.
-In this study, we use intraday price data for our predictions.
-However, using higher frequency data, such as four hours or one hour, could potentially lead to different results for DBNs' precision.
-In particular, altcoins can behave differently in different time frames, especially in bear or bull market conditions.
-As a result, another potential research direction is to explore different data frequencies along with market conditions and their impacts on the performance of DBNs in price prediction.
+The findings of this study can contribute to developing a reliable decision-support system, enhancing investment accuracy and optimising trading strategies.
+Future research could explore integrating expert elicitation with DBNs, combining expert insights with data-driven methods to reduce subjectivity and reliance on large datasets.
+Additionally, incorporating internal factors such as blockchain data alongside external market influences could further improve prediction accuracy.